zouzias/maven-python-mojos/maven-python-plugin/README.md

 # Maven python plugin

-This maven plugin allows to run test written using pytest, build a python egg distribution and install the package locally
+This maven plugin allows to run test written using pytest, build a python egg distribution and install the package locally.

 ## Prerequisites